Religion in Turkmenistan: Religion after Independence

+In 2022, many religious groups reported an increase in young people showing an interest in religion and spirituality; this is said to be a result of growing up after the Soviet era, and a response to the threat of Covid.

 Syncretism in Turkmen Islam

 The Russian Academy of Sciences has identified many instances of syncretic influence of pre-Islamic Turkic belief systems on practice of Islam among Turkmen, including placing offerings before trees.
-The Turkmen word taňry, meaning "God", derives from the Turkic Tengri, the name of the supreme god in the pre-Islamic Turkic pantheon.
-The Turkmen language features a multitude of euphemisms for "wolf", because of a belief that speaking the actual word while tending a flock of sheep will invoke a wolf's appearance.
-In other examples of syncretism, some infertile Turkmen women, rather than praying, step or jump over a live wolf to assist them in getting pregnant.
+The Turkmen word taňry, meaning "God", derives from the Turkic Tengri, the name of the supreme god in the pre-Islamic Turko-Mongolic pantheon.
+The Turkmen language features a multitude of euphemisms for "wolf", because of a belief that speaking the actual word while tending a flock of sheep will invoke an actual wolf's appearance.
+Some infertile Turkmen women, rather than praying for children, step or jump over a live wolf to assist them in getting pregnant.
 Children born subsequently are typically given names associated with wolves; alternatively the mother may visit shrines of Muslim saints.
-The future is also divined by reading of dried camel dung by special fortune tellers.
+The future is also divined by reading dried camel dung by special fortune tellers.

 Other religions

 Christianity

 Christianity is the second largest religion in Turkmenistan, accounting for 6.4% of the population or 320,000 according to a 2010 study by Pew Research Center.
 Around 5.3% or 270,000 of the population of Turkmenistan are Eastern Orthodox Christians.

 Protestants account for less than 1% (30,000) of the population of Turkmenistan.
-There are also very few Catholics in the country – around 95 in total.
+There are also very few Catholics in the country - around 50 in total.

-Armenians living in Turkmenistan (below 1%) mostly adhere to Armenian Apostolic Church.
+Armenians living in Turkmenistan (below 1%) mostly adhere to Armenian Apostolic Church and Russian Orthodox Church.

 Hinduism

-Hinduism was spread in Turkmenistan by Hare Krishna missionaries.
-Hare Krishnas are a minority community in Turkmenistan.
+Hinduism was spread in Turkmenistan by International Society for Krishna Consciousness.
+ISKCON Hindus are a minority community in Turkmenistan.

-A Hare Krishna representative reported to the U.S. Department of State that harassment from officials had decreased since her group's registration.
-In October 2006, as part of a general annual prison amnesty, former President Niyazov released imprisoned Hare Krishna follower Ceper Annaniyazova, who had been sentenced to seven years in prison in November 2005 for having illegally crossed the border in 2002.
+A ISKCON representative reported to the U.S. Department of State that harassment from officials had decreased since her group's registration.
+In October 2006, as part of a general annual prison amnesty, former President Niyazov released imprisoned ISKCON follower Ceper Annaniyazova, who had been sentenced to seven years in prison in November 2005 for having illegally crossed the border in 2002.